dwhiffing/fury/content/nato/us/army/body.md

   - In order to maintain enhanced security in Kuwait, 187<sup>th</sup>
     Infantry Brigade Army Reserve has been activated.
-This is a unique structure as Battlegroup size elements from the standing army, National Guard and Reserve rotated through this Bde on an 8 month tour of duty.
+This is a unique structure as Battlegroup size elements from the standing army, National Guard and Reserve rotate through the Brigade on an 8-month tour of duty.
 While in Kuwait they undergo a rigorous training program to enhance their combat capability.

-It should also be noted that divisions based solely in the continental US (CONUS) except 82<sup>nd</sup> Airborne and 101<sup>st</sup> Air Assault Divisions, only had two active brigades.
+It should be noted that divisions based solely in the continental US (CONUS) except 82<sup>nd</sup> Airborne and 101<sup>st</sup> Air Assault Divisions, only had two active brigades.
 The third brigade was either National Guard or Army Reserve and these, although equipped the same as the active units, would take a minimum of 30 days to deploy.

-During the turmoil of the post ‘Gulf War’ moves manning in the Army remained relatively constant.
-Although there was an initial dip in strength due to planned downsizing in 91-92, it has largely been made up in 93.
-The strength as of Jan 1994 is slightly smaller than its recent peak in the late ‘80s but about 200,000 more than historic - totals of the US Army is:
+During the turmoil of the post ‘Gulf War’ redeployment, manning in the Army remained relatively constant.
+Although there was an initial dip in strength due to planned downsizing in 91-92, this has largely been made up by 1993.
+The strength as of Jan 1994 is slightly smaller than its recent peak in the late ‘80s but about 200,000 more than historic - totals for the US Army in Northern Fury are:

   - Army: 755,000